Dallas crime family

 The Dallas crime family, also known as the Civello crime family or the Dallas Mafia, was an Italian-American Mafia crime family based in Dallas, Texas.
+Founded in the early 1920s, the organization was among the smallest Mafia families in the United States, with a peak membership of less than a dozen "made men" during the 1940s and '50s.
+The Dallas family operated illegal liquor, narcotics, gambling and fencing rackets within its territory, which reached as far as Houston, Galveston, Fort Worth and Austin, as well as Oklahoma and Arkansas.
+The Dallas family maintained close ties to the New Orleans and Kansas City families.

 History

-Carlo Piranio
+The Piranio brothers

+The Mafia in Dallas was formed by mafiosi from Corleone, Sicily who had moved to the area from New Orleans in the early 20th century.
+The founding members of the Dallas crime family were the brothers Carlo and Giuseppe "Joe" Piranio.
+The Piranio brothers immigrated to the United States circa 1889 and initially arrived in New York City, establishing themselves among the mafiosi of Upper Manhattan.
+They then settled in Shreveport, Louisiana and maintained ties to the New Orleans underworld before moving to Dallas in the early 1900s.
+With the backing of fellow Corleonese Giuseppe "the Clutch Hand" Morello, boss of the Morello crime family in New York, the brothers founded the Dallas faction of the American Mafia, with Carlo elected boss of the organization and Joseph installed as his underboss.

-Carlo Piranio, a native of Sicily, immigrated to the U.S. circa 1901 with his brother Joseph.
-They first settled in Shreveport, Louisiana.
-Carlo began the Dallas faction of the American Mafia in 1921 with Joseph as his underboss.
-Carlo, later described as the "original head of the Mafia in Texas," was born about 1876 in Corleone, Sicily, the same hometown as early New York Mafia boss Giuseppe Morello.
-Piranio's marriage to an eighteen-year-old woman, recently arrived from Italy, occurred in 1903.
+The marriage of Carlo Piranio, later described as the "original head of the Mafia in Texas," to an eighteen-year-old woman, recently arrived from Italy, occurred in 1903.
 In 1904, a son, Angelo, was born to Carlo and Clementia Piranio.
-The Piranio relocation to Dallas, Texas, occurred sometime between the marriage and the Shreveport birth of Angelo in 1904.
+The Piranio relocation to Dallas occurred sometime between the marriage and the Shreveport birth of Angelo in 1904.
 The April 1910 U.S. Census says the family lived temporarily at 774 Main Street in Dallas.
 The household included Carlo and Clementia, young Angelo, and Joseph Piranio and his new bride Lena.
 Carlo ran a real estate business from his home.
 Joseph worked as a grocery salesman.
 Joseph was not entirely settled in Texas.
 He moved back to Louisiana for a few years.
 He, his wife and two young daughters returned to Dallas by 1914.

 Carlo died of natural causes in 1930.
 Joseph took over the family after Carlo's death.
 He owned a number of bars, controlled numerous gambling operations, and ran some minor labor rackets through his construction business.

+The family engaged in gambling, fencing stolen goods, and narcotics trafficking, but only on a minor scale as organized crime in Dallas was dominated by non-Italian gangsters.